Milan Design Week 2025

 How to adapt?

-To cope with this increase, it's in companies' best interests to adopt a proactive management approach.
-Here are a few avenues to explore:
+To cope with this increase, companies are well advised to adopt a proactive management approach.

-- Anticipate in budget forecasts
+- Anticipate ILAT increases in budget forecasts

 - Negotiate leases